 Workshops and Events

 CFR provides forums for educators, students, and religious and civic leaders to join the debate on U.S. foreign policy.
 Outreach events attract participants from across the country and allow for robust discussion of pressing international issues with multiple perspectives represented.
-Opportunities include interactive conference calls; workshops for college and university presidents, professors, and high school teachers; events for students at CFR’s New York headquarters and Washington office; roundtable discussions for faith leaders; and live streaming of CFR meetings.
+Opportunities include interactive webinars; workshops for college and university presidents, professors, and high-school teachers; events for students at CFR’s New York headquarters and Washington office; roundtable discussions for faith leaders; and live streaming of CFR meetings.
 Additionally, CFR’s Religion and Foreign Policy Initiative convenes an annual gathering that brings together faith leaders, scholars, and policymakers from forty faith traditions for conversations on a range of public policy concerns at the intersection of religion and global affairs.